AlexandrovLab/SigProfilerAssignment/README.md

 # SigProfilerSingleSamplePro (SSPro)

-SigProfilerSingleSamplePro is a new mutational attribution and decomposition tool the performs the following functions:
+SigProfilerSingleSamplePro is a new mutational attribution and decomposition tool that performs the following functions:
 -   Attributing a known set of mutational signatures to an individual sample.
 -   Decomposing de novo signatures to COSMIC signature database.
 -   Attributing COSMIC database or a custom signature database to given samples.